IntelSmartEdge/docs/experience-kits/provisioning/provisioning.md

 work, and eventually, it is the operator's responsibility to provide the credentials if needed.

 The scenario in which different repositories can be accessed using different credentials is currently not supported.
 All the repositories must be either public or available for the specific user.
+The only supported protocols are HTTP and HTTPS, both anonymous and authenticated with user and password.
+Github's token authentication is supported, the token value should be used to specify git password.

 ### Docker Pull Rate Limit